Are you making these common Pinterest mistakes?

 2. Posting everything at once:

 The most common mistake I notice every day is people just pinning everything at once.
 People follow several people on Pinterest so that they can see all their pins.
 They don’t want to see your pins only.
 If you pin everything at once your pins will drown out the feed and this can annoy users and they could end up unfollowing you.
 Therefore schedule your pins so that you have one or two coming out every one or two hours.
 This will not only keep your current followers happy, but will also help you attract new ones.

 Many users either forget or don’t seem to realize that they can add categories to their boards.
 Adding board categories, is something that should be taken very seriously as it can give your pins more exposure.

 Usually only people who follow you or those browsing through your brand page can see your pins, but when you add board categories, your pins will appear in the category the board belongs to and people browsing through that category can see your pins, thereby leading to more engagement and website traffic.
 So make sure you add relevant board categories to your boards to help them reach a larger audience.

 4. Not sticking to topics on boards:

+This is a common Pinterest mistake I have come across.
 It’s not just enough if you add categories to your boards – you need to stick to sharing relevant pins to that board.
 The pins you share should be relevant to the board’s overall theme and to the category it belongs to.
 If you share irrelevant pins to a board it could lead to people unfollowing you and your pins being flagged.
 So share only relevant pins.
 This will help you build a better brand and help you gain relevant board followers.
 If it is a board on animals share pictures and content relating to animals or if it is a board on food share pins relating to that topic – don’t share other topics here.